xsuite/xobjects/Architecture.md

 - Consider exposing XBuffer and moving specialization to XContext
 - Consider Buffer[offset] to creating XView and avoid _offset in type API
 - Consider mutable string class
-- Consider scalars to allows subclassing default and init for data validation this would avoid using field in structs
+- Consider scalar classes to allows subclassing default and init for data validation this would avoid using field in structs
 - Use __slots__ where possible